 If you have duplicate content showing here, then it’s worth running a crawl using Screaming Frog.
 You can then sort by Page Title to see if there are any duplicate pages on your site.

 These really are the basics of technical SEO, any digital marketer worth their salt will have these fundamentals working for any website they manage.
-What is really fascinating is how much deeper you can go into technical SEO: It may seem daunting but hopefully once you’ve done your first audit, you’ll be keen to see what other improvements you can make to your website.
+What is really fascinating is how much deeper you can go into technical SEO to find other issues: It may seem daunting but hopefully once you’ve done your first audit, you’ll be keen to see what other improvements you can make to your website.
 These six steps are a great start for any digital marketer looking to make sure their website is working effectively for search engines.
 Most importantly, they are all free, so go get started!

 About the author